-Les Gets has a fabulous 'winter wonderland' feel during the winter season, with twinkling Christmas lights, flood lit pistes and an outdoor ice skating rink in the town hall square.
-Each evening bustles with life - children playing in the snow and adults enjoying the après ski and boutique shopping.
+Les Gets has a fabulous 'winter wonderland' feel during the winter season, with twinkling Christmas lights, Father Christmas residing in the village during the Christmas period and an outdoor ice skating rink in the town hall square.
+The evenings in the village are full of life with many activities planned, children skating on the patinoire and adults enjoying the après ski, boutique shopping and many gourmet restaurants.

 Les Gets has gained the 'Family Plus Mountain' Award which guarantees a welcoming environment for children and is the ideal place for families and friends to experience a fantastic ski weekend, short break or full week ski holiday.
 There are many winter events hosted in Les Gets including the annual Rock the Pistes festival, and the fun Ski Color event.

 There is an abundance of winter activities to enjoy in Les Gets indoors and outside.
 Snowshoeing is a great way of enjoying the beautiful mountain views, dog sledding and riding a snow mobile, alongside chocolate workshops and cheese tastings.
 Les Gets has a central shopping street that offers an array of boutiques and outdoor shops, as well as a selection of bars and traditional restaurants.
 On Thursday mornings there is a market selling local produce and souvenirs and there are supermarkets, banks and a pharmacy/ perfumery.
 Typical French bakeries sell freshly baked bread and cakes and the town brims with Savoyard shops that sell local cured meats and cheeses.